The Gunpowder Plot

 During the latter decades of the 16th century and throughout the next there was a general intolerance of Catholics by many of the Protestant majority in Britain.
 Most of the Catholic minority were loyal to the monarchy but there was a relatively small number of extremists and, as was often the case, their threat to the Protestant establishment resulted in exaggerated rumours of plots and insurrection, resulting in anti-Catholic laws and occasional suppression.

-When, upon the death of Elizabeth I in 1603, James VI of Scotland inherited the English crown (as James I of England) there was no doubt a mixture of concern and hope amongst Catholics as to his intentions.
+When, upon the death of Elizabeth I in 1603, James VI of Scotland inherited the English Crown (as James I of England) there was no doubt a mixture of concern and hope amongst Catholics as to his intentions.
 It seems that James was privately tolerant of his Catholic subjects, provided they were loyal to him.
 Yet political expedience and the deep-rooted anti-Catholic sentiments of many amongst his ministers and subjects dictated that he should be seen to strongly support the Anglican traditions and present a hard line against papists.
 In 1604, for example, he encouraged legislation against Jesuit priests; and in February 1605 he initiated a crackdown on ‘recusants’ – those who refused to attend Church of England services – of whom more than 5,500 are estimated to have been prosecuted.
-Catholic extremists who wished for an overthrow of the Protestant monarchy and government through an invasion by a Catholic kingdom were also no doubt despondent that peace had finally been made with Spain.
+Catholic extremists, who wished for an overthrow of the Protestant monarchy and government through an invasion by a foreign Catholic power, were also no doubt despondent that peace had finally been made with Spain.